yum45f/Borscht/README.md

 Borscht
 ====
-**The Python Module of The japanese sentence generator by markov chain.**
+**The Python Module of The Japanese sentence generator by Markov chain.**

 ## Description
-The Python Module of The japanese sentence generator by markov chain.
+The Python Module of The Japanese sentence generator by Markov chain.

-Do you want generate text by markov chain ?
+Do you want to generate text by Markov chain?
 It's quite easy!
-Please call this method: `generate()`.
-Then, you can do it.
+Just copy the example below.

 ## Requirement
-If you want to run this module, please install them.
+If you want to run this module, please install these:

 - Python 3.x
 - MeCab - <http://taku910.github.io/mecab/>
 - mecab-python3 (Python Module)

 **Recommendation:**
-We recommend you that use dictionary of MeCab, `mecab-ipadic-NEologd`
+We recommend that you use this MeCab dictionary, `mecab-ipadic-NEologd`

-> **If you want detailed information that how to install mecab and `mecab-ipadic-NEologd`,
+> **If you want detailed information about how to install MeCab and `mecab-ipadic-NEologd`,
 please see this post. (written in Japanese):
 <https://qiita.com/taroc/items/b9afd914432da08dafc8>**